 Dr. Stefano M. Bertozzi is dean emeritus and professor of health policy and management at the UC Berkeley School of Public Health.
 Previously, he directed the HIV and tuberculosis programs at the Bill and Melinda Gates Foundation.
 Dr. Bertozzi worked at the Mexican National Institute of Public Health as director of its Center for Evaluation Research and Surveys.
 He was the last director of the WHO Global Programme on AIDS and has also held positions with UNAIDS, the World Bank and the government of the DRC.He is currently the interim director of the UC systemwide programs with Mexico (UC-MEXUS, the UC-Mexico Initiative and Casa de California).
 He recently co-edited the Disease Control Priorities (DCP3) volume on HIV/AIDS, Malaria & Tuberculosis.
 He has served on governance and advisory boards for the East Bay Community Foundation, HopeLab, UNICEF, WHO, UNAIDS, the Global Fund, PEPFAR, the NIH, Duke University, the University of Washington and the AMA.
 He has advised NGOs, and ministries of health and social welfare in Asia, Africa and Latin America.
 He is a member of the National Academy of Medicine.
 He holds a bachelor’s degree in biology and a PhD in health policy and management from the Massachusetts Institute of Technology.
 He earned his medical degree at UC San Diego, and trained in internal medicine at UC San Francisco.

 As Executive Director for the UC Berkeley Center for Global Public Health and the UCB-UCSF Center for Global Health Delivery, Diplomacy, and Economics, Hildy Fong Baker is responsible for leading global health education and research initiatives, including programs such as the Gilead Fellowship for the Advancement of Global Health, the SPH Global Health Specialty, Bay Area Global Health Innovation Challenge, and RR:C19.
-She participates in strategic planning for campus and Bay Area global health initiatives, including the Bay Area Global Health Alliance of which UCB serves as current Secretariat.
+She participates in strategic planning for campus and Bay Area global health initiatives, including the Bay Area Global Health Alliance.
 She is a Lecturer in the UC Berkeley MDP program and online MPH program.
 She is the PI for UC Berkeley’s involvement in the USAID HEARD project.
 Baker studied health policy and management at UNC-Chapel Hill, Johns Hopkins University and the Chinese University of Hong Kong.
 She was a visiting scholar at Cambridge University, and has worked in various roles at the UCLA Center for Health Policy Research, WHO Child and Adolescent Health Unit in Geneva, NKF Singapore, the U.S. Senate, and Ogilvy Public Relations.

 Michael Cronce is a PhD candidate in the UCSF-UC Berkeley Joint Program in Bioengineering co-advised by Drs.
 Jeffery Cox and Jay Keasling.
 His research focuses on developing novel antiviral therapeutics, including those targeting SARS-CoV-2.
 He received his undergraduate degree in Biology (B.S.) from the University of North Carolina- Chapel Hill with a double minor in Marine Sciences and Chemistry.
 Following graduation, Michael researched distal lung stem cell biology under Dr. Brigid Hogan, developed translationally-relevant tissue engineering approaches under Dr. Jay Vacanti, and designed new microfluidic organ-on-chip platforms under Dr. Donald Ingber.
 He was the first Assistant Editor for the Biological, Chemical, Physical Sciences and Engineering Domain.